overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 > Returns a window object of the index page.

-This function allows you to get direct access to your main index page (which should be a controller/background page) and it’s HTML Window object (and thus any JS function or DOM element).
+This function allows you to get direct access to your main index page (which should be a controller/background page) and it’s HTML Window object (and thus any JS function or DOM element), which is also guaranteed to exist when calling this method from any other window (unlike the [getOpenWindows()](#getopenwindowscallback)).

+If you hold one global "manager" object in your background, then all other windows have a single object to interact with.
+This is why we recommend the getMainWindow() approach.

+[overwolf.windows.sendMessage](#sendmessagewindowid-messageid-messagecontent-callback) performs object copying, so it might be a bit less efficient - depending on your use-case

 Read more in the ["Communication between windows"](../topics/communicating-between-windows) section.

 ## getCurrentWindow(callback)
 #### Version added: 0.78.  updated: 0.153